LLD, University of Ottawa, 2012

 BA (Hons), Native Studies Major, University of Saskatchewan, 2000

-D'Arcy Vermette (B.A., LL.B, LL.M, LL.D), joined the Faculty of Native Studies as an Assistant Professor in July 2015.
+D'Arcy Vermette (B.A., LL.B, LL.M, LL.D) is an Associate professor in the Faculty of Native Studies at the University of Alberta.
 He previously worked at the University of Alberta Faculty of Law, teaching constitutional and Aboriginal law and acting as faculty mentor to the Aboriginal Law Students Association.

 Dr. Vermette began teaching in 2009 in the Native Studies Programme at St. Thomas University in Fredericton, New Brunswick and served as the Director of the Programme.
 He taught courses on Canadian Aboriginal Law, liberation and Métis issues.
 As Director, he was proud to oversee the addition of courses on Aboriginal law, lobbied for and attained departmental status and developed an Honours Programme.
 Prior to departing St. Thomas University, he was awarded tenure and promotion.